 (Before you choose where to search, though, you should be sure to have a good search strategy.
 Check out our 'Research the Topic' tutorial for help developing your topic and building your searches.)

 Discovery is the main search box in the RRU Library homepage.
-You can search most of the Library's digital collection there.
-Excluded from Discovery are financial databases used for marketing research.
-To find that material, look for the 'Doing Business Research' link on the Library homepage.
+You can search most of the Library's digital collection here.
+Use the filters on the left side of your search results to narrow down to scholarly articles.

 Royal Roads library has specialized databases that allow you to conduct searches in a specific subject areas.
 Access to these databases is available from the 'Research Databases' tab on the Library homepage.
 You can also find your way to subject-specific databases via our subject guides: http://libguides.royalroads.ca/browse.php

-Once you have found a few good articles that are particularly relevant for you topic, take a look at their reference lists.
-Search for the titles of these articles in Discovery or Google Scholar.
-If you are using Google Scholar, use the “related articles” and “cited by” features in the results list to explore resources related to pertinent articles.
+In the particularly relevant articles you find, look for leads to other good material listed in the reference lists.
+Search for the titles of these referenced articles in Discovery or Google Scholar.
+If you are using Google Scholar, try the “related articles” and “cited by” links next to your search results to explore still more related material.

 Do you have a specific question?
 Ask a librarian by using the form to the right of this answer!